 Jessica Lynch, ’17 (Ceramics).
 Owner of Heart Song Pottery.

 Tiffany Crockett, ’16 (Painting).
-Currently pursuing her Masters in Expressive Therapy at Lesley University, Cambridge, Massachusetts.
+Received her Masters in Expressive Therapy at Lesley University, Cambridge, Massachusetts spring of 2020, and is currently working as an Expressive Therapist.

 Bailey Saliwanchik, ’16 (Double Major in Painting & Psychology).
 Currently pursuing her Masters in Art Therapy at Lesley University, Cambridge, Massachusetts.